 DØP has two Copenhagen locations.
 We ate at the stall located at Amagertorv 31, 1160 København, Denmark.

 Noma isn’t the only A-list Copenhagen restaurant with a more casual (i.e. less expensive) dining option.
-Amass, located on Refshaleøen, is the second.
+Amass, located on Refshaleøen, was the second before it closed.

-Helmed by Matt Orlando, formerly a head chef at Noma, Amass Restaurant has achieved global notoriety for its zero waste approach to upscale dining.
-With its own urban garden and greenhouse, the edgy restaurant grows many of its own ingredients and has a fried chicken side business.
+Helmed by Matt Orlando, formerly a head chef at Noma, Amass Restaurant achieved global notoriety for its zero waste approach to upscale dining.
+With its own urban garden and greenhouse, the edgy restaurant grew many of its own ingredients and has a fried chicken side business.

 Despite Amass’ stellar reputation and personal recommendations from two respected food professionals, we didn’t love Orlando’s take on fried chicken.